Jukebox History 1888-1913

 The

-Scott de Martinville,
+de Martinville, Charles

-Thomas Alva Edison, and
+Cros, Thomas A. Edison, and

-especially Frank Lambert, has been
+especially French born Frank Lambert, has been

 found in recent years.
 However, the first important name connected to the